C0D3D3V/bbb-dl/README.md

   --encoder ENCODER     Optional encoder to pass to ffmpeg (default libx264) --audiocodec AUDIOCODEC
-                        Optional audiocodec to pass to ffmpeg (default copy the codec from the original source) -f FILENAME, --filename FILENAME
+                        Optional audiocodec to pass to ffmpeg (default copy the codec from the original source) --preset PRESET       Optional preset to pass to ffmpeg (default fast, a preset that can be used with all encoders) -f FILENAME, --filename FILENAME
                         Optional output filename
   -od OUTPUT_DIR, --output-dir OUTPUT_DIR